Riverscapes/QRAVEPlugin/src/project_upload.md

   - [ ] Deleted files are deleted
   - [ ] Deleted files are not deleted when NoDelete is set
 - [ ] SUCCESS: Existing USER project is modified
+- [ ] SUCCESS: Uploading files > 50Mb
+- [ ] SUCCESS: Unchanged Files > 50Mb are detected as existing and skipped
 - [ ] SUCCESS: Tags are changed during upload

 ### Misc and Edge cases:

 - [ ] SUCCESS: Upload multiple projects open in the Viewer.
 Can the dialog switch between them?
 - [X] View log button works
-- [ ] SUCCESS: New project is canceled mid-upload and can be started again
+- [X] SUCCESS: New project is canceled mid-upload
+- [X] SUCCESS: Cancelled project can be restarted successfully
 - [ ] Form can be closed and opened again without losing functionality